• Skip to primary navigation

 Ingredients on a counter top.

-• Kosher salt - Can be substituted with sea salt or non-iodized table salt.
-Iodized salt can change the color and flavor of your pickles and is not recommended.
+Salt - Kosher can be substituted with sea salt or non-iodized table salt.
+Do not use iodized salt, it can change the color and flavor of your pickles.

 Adding pickles and liquid to mason jars.